cpacilio/marvel_continuity/README.md

   - The identity of Daredevil is unknown to the general public but is known to Ben Urich and I seem to understand that the FED's also know it
   - The so called Murdock files are mentioned
 - During the Civil War, Dr. Strange and Wolverine are absent
+- Captain America #28: Charles Xavier walks on his own legs and helps Tony stark
 - AMS 529: it is set before Daredevil #93
 - New avengers 35: Wilson Fisk is considered out of the games
 - New Avengers Annual 2: happens after _World War Hulk_
 - The Incredible Hulk #95: happens before Annihilation: Silver Surfer
-- - World War Hulk #2: Tempest is introduced as Black Panther's wife
+- World War Hulk #2: Tempest is introduced as Black Panther's wife
+- New Avengers #38: Spider-Man is back in the classical suit
+- Thor #600: The Dark Avnegers intervene